David DeWitt: DeWitt Clause

 Several commercial database vendors include an end-user license agreement provision, known as the DeWitt Clause, that prohibits researchers and scientists from explicitly using the names of their systems in academic papers.

 In essence, a DeWitt Clause forbids the publication of database benchmarks that the database vendor has not sanctioned.
 The original DeWitt Clause was established by Oracle at the behest of Larry Ellison.
 Ellison was displeased with a benchmark study done by David DeWitt in 1982, then an assistant professor, using his Wisconsin Benchmark program, which showed that Oracle's system had poor performance.

+Personal life

+Professor DeWitt is an avid swimmer.